Siege of Lérida

-In the siege of Lérida from 29 April to 13 May 1810, an Imperial French army under Louis Gabriel Suchet besieged a Spanish garrison led by Major General García Conde.
+In the siege of Lérida from 29 April to 13 May 1810, an Imperial French army under General Suchet besieged a Spanish garrison led by Major General García Conde.
 On 13 May, García Conde surrendered with his 7,000 surviving soldiers.
 Lleida (Lérida) is a city in the western part of Catalonia.
 Margalef is located about 10 km southeast of Lérida.
 The siege occurred during the Peninsular War, part of the Napoleonic Wars.

 After a fruitless attempt to seize Valencia in March, Suchet determined to move against Lérida.
 By mid-April, the French were before the city.
 Suchet heard that a Spanish army commanded by Henry O'Donnell was trying to interfere with the planned operation.
-O'Donnell's column was intercepted and in the Battle of Margalef on 23 April, it was routed with heavy losses.
+O'Donnell's column was intercepted and, at the Battle of Margalef on 23 April, it was routed with heavy losses.
 This action was followed by a siege in which Suchet used brutal methods to bring a speedy surrender.
 On 13 May, García Conde capitulated with his 7,000 surviving soldiers.
-This event was the start of an astonishing series of successful sieges from 1810 to 1812 in which Suchet's troops seemed to be unstoppable.
+This event was the start of a series of successful sieges from 1810 to 1812 in which Suchet's troops seemed to be unstoppable.